bad6e/credit_cards/proof_doc.md

 ### Blog Meta Description

 Want to learn how to use your points?
-Too Many Miles provides detailed content on how to maximize your travel credit card miles and how to find the best credit card deals.
+Too Many Miles provides detailed content on how to maximize your travel credit card miles and find the best credit card deals.

 ### Search Results Meta Description

-Here are your credit card search results sorted from the best to worst deals.
+Here are your credit card search results sorted from the best to the worst deals.

 ### Home Page Meta Description

-Too Many Miles is a free tool that tracks card bonuses over time allowing you to get the best bonus possible!
+Too Many Miles is a free tool that tracks card bonuses over time, ensuring you get the best bonus possible!

 ### What is a Credit Score Meta Description

-Having a good credit score is crucial to applying for credit cards.
-Here you will find a list of articles covering all the aspects of credit scores.
-Having a solid foundation of what a credit score is will help you maximize your credit card rewards!
+Having a good credit score is crucial when applying for credit cards.
+Here, you will find a list of articles to help you decode all aspects of credit scores.
+With a solid understanding of what a credit score is, you can maximize your credit card rewards!

 ### Credit Card Beginners Guide Meta Description

-It can be hard to know where to start when applying for a credit card.
-Getting the best deals, maximizing your points, and keeping sane while accomplishing this can seem like a daunting task especially with so much information available.
-Our goal in this guide is to make planning, applying, and maximizing your travel rewards simple and easy.
+It is hard to know where to start when applying for a credit card.
+Getting the best deals and maximizing your points, all while staying sane, can seem daunting - especially with so much information available.
+In this guide, we make planning, applying, and maximizing your travel rewards simple and easy.

 ### Credit Card Game Meta Description